 What mood do you want to create?
 Maybe it’s a tropical retreat or a coastal escape.
 Having a theme or mood in mind helps keep your space cohesive.

 Fresh foliage, inexpensive furniture and a lick of paint can do wonders for an outdoor area.
 This simple setting even includes a car tyre recycled as an ottoman and painted in Resene Double Pravda.
-The walls are Resene Half Villa White, the desk is Resene Woodsman Mid Greywash, the side table is Resene Double Pravda, the tray is Resene Peace.
-The vase and small pot are Resene Bi Hoki while the larger plant pot is Resene Kandinsky.
-Project by Laura Lynn Johnston, image by Bryce Carleton.
+Walls painted in Resene Half Villa White, side table in Resene Double Pravda, tray in Resene Peace, vase and small pot in Resene Bi Hoki and larger plant pot in Resene Kandinsky.
+Chair from Johnston Imports, cushion (with painted plus in Resene Kandinsky) from The Warehouse.
+Image by Bryce Carleton.

 Once you have a plan, you can start to create use areas within your garden just as you might inside.
 Painted recycled doors, or wooden screens, even concrete blocks can be repurposed as dividers, or shelters to give you a secluded relaxation or eating area, that’s separated from the kids’ play area or the tool shed.
-Create a feature faux rust screen using Resene FX Faux Rust Effect.
 For a less solid option, train climbing plants such as sweet peas or even beans to grow up wires to create a living screen.

-Using a similar or the same colour palettes as you’ve used inside helps create that indoor-outdoor flow everybody’s aiming for.
+Using a similar or the same Resene colour palettes as you’ve used inside helps create that indoor-outdoor flow everybody’s aiming for.
+It could be a good way of using up leftover paint from your indoor makeover.

 Repaint your front door

-One way to give your home an instant update and improve your curb appeal is to paint your front door.
-Embrace the trend for vivid statement doors by choosing a bold colour like bold Resene Galliano or Resene Red Berry.
+One way to give your home an instant update, and improve your curbkerb appeal is to paint your front door.
+Embrace the trend for vivid statement doors by choosing a bold colour like the gold Resene Mandalay or Resene Mexican Red.

 A bright splash of colour on this exterior door gives the whole house a lift.
-Here the door is painted in Resene Turbo with trim in Resene Black White and weatherboards in Resene Triple Concrete.
-The deck is Resene Woodsman and the bench is Resene Tuna.
-The pots are Resene Nocturnal and Resene Silver Chalice.
-The house number is also Resene Nocturnal.
-Project by Vanessa Nouwens.
-Image by Bryce Carleton.
+Door painted in Resene Turbo with trim in Resene Black White and weatherboards in Resene Triple Concrete.
+Bench painted in Resene Tuna, pots in Resene Nocturnal and Resene Silver Chalice and house number in Resene Nocturnal.
+Door from Corinthian Doors, light from Lighting Direct.
+Project by Vanessa Nouwens, image by Bryce Carleton.

 If that doesn’t appeal, think about painting your door a bolder or lighter shade of your exterior colour.
 For example, if your exterior is a neutral beige such as Resene Quarter Napa, try Resene Double Napa on your front door.
 Paint your door frame and any surrounding porch trim in the grey-white Resene Sea Fog for a fresh, light touch.

-To make your door stand out - and cope with wear and tear - use a high gloss finish, such as Resene Enamacryl.
+To make your door stand out – and cope with wear and tear – think about using paint with a gloss or semi-gloss finish, such as Resene Enamacryl (gloss) or Resene Lustacryl (semi-gloss).
 And for added drama to your entrance, add two painted pots with large trees on either side of the door.

-To extend your makeover you could also paint porch steps and surrounding pathways.
-To keep family and visitors safe, try Resene Non-Skid Deck & Path which has a light grit texture to help reduce the risk of slipping.
+To extend the makeover you could also paint porch steps and surrounding pathways.
+To keep family and visitors safe, paint on Resene Non-Skid Deck & Path for a non-slip finish.

 Add lighting

-Outdoor, solar power fairy lights are a fast way to make everything look more glamorous when the sun goes down!
+Outdoor, solar power fairy lights are a quick way to make everything look more glamorous when the sun goes down.!
 Wrap them around your trees, or through your grapevine before the spring growth takes off.
 Hang them from your fence or pergola, or simply tangle them up inside a glass vase for a pretty outdoor table lamp.

 Wash up

-Treat any areas of mould with Resene Moss & Mould Killer.
+Treat areas of mould with Resene Moss & Mould Killer.

-A wash and scrub, or a waterblast can also do wonders to remove winter’s mouldy residue on brick walls, or concrete driveways and paths.
+A wash and scrub can also do wonders to remove winter’s mouldy residue on brick walls or concrete driveways and paths.
+Or spray on Resene Deep Clean and leave it and nature to clean your surfaces.

 A fresh approach to decorating and seating have made this a unique and appealing outdoor retreat area.
-The upper wall is in Resene Eagle, while the lower wall is Resene Waiouru.
-The planters are Resene Cut Glass, and the round rattan tops of the cushion seats are Resene Eagle.
-The bottoms of the paper lanterns have been painted in Resene Sweet Corn.
-Project by Kate Alexander.
-Image by Bryce Carleton.
+Upper wall painted in Resene Eagle, lower wall in Resene Waiouru, planters in Resene Cut Glass, round rattan tops of cushion seats in Resene Eagle and bottoms of the paper lanterns in Resene Sweet Corn.
+Pouf from Nood, rug from The Ivy House, paper lanterns from Trade Aid, teapot from Everyday Needs, Hukanui artwork by Rakai Karaitiana from endemicworld, mugs and Wabi Sabi book from An Astute Assembly.
+Project by Kate Alexander, image by Bryce Carleton.

 Add art

 Decorating the walls and surfaces of your outdoor space is an effective way to give it a new lease of life and add some of your personality to your garden.
-Find cheap ceramic or concrete tiles and have a go at painting your own designs with Resene testpots to dot around the garden.
+Find cheap ceramic or concrete tiles and have a go at painting your own designs to dot around the garden using Resene testpots.
 It can be a fun activity to do with your kids too.

-If you have a long stretch of wooden fence, consider painting part of it in a mural.
+If you have a long stretch of wooden fence, add some artistic shapes to it – e.g. the shape of large leaves in a contrasting colour.
 Go for something geometric you can mask up if you don’t trust your freehand skills or try something abstract with different colours that showcases the shades of your garden.

 Or simply hang a beautiful piece of art on the fence or exterior wall of your home.
 A search around local markets, garden centres and art studios should yield something you love that is weatherproofed and suited to outside.